stelzinga/MF/MGT_99.Legend.md

 - Goals (K)
 - Objectives (K)
 - Tasks
+- Benchmark
 - Strategic Plan
 - Tactical Plan
 - Operational Plan
 - Intel

 ### Context
-The Context a.k.a. *Business Model* gives the Manager visibility on what the Venture is about, or said differently, what the *Value Proposition* i.e. what aspect(s) about the Service(s) are a differentiator for Clients.
+The Context a.k.a. *Business Model* gives the Manager visibility on what the Venture is about, or said differently, what the *Value Proposition* i.e., what aspect(s) about the Service(s), or the way Operations are performed, are a differentiator for Clients.
 A key input to the Context is the result of SWOT (see below).
 Managers spend considerable time on assuring they know ins and outs of the Venture, constantly collecting information through Management Functions and Business Functions such that a holistic insight can be obtained and formalised in the Business Model.
 Note that a Business Model is related to, but not the same as *Operating Model* or Operational Plan, which is explained further below.

 ### Purpose
 A Purpose Statement articulates the *why* of the Venture *now*.
 It explains the reason of its existence and the impact it wants to make, or in other words, what it does beyond the generation of Profit, *today*.
-Most Ventures do not use Purpose Statements, and they focus on Vision Statements, or they refer to Purpose Statement which is actually a Vision Statement.
+Most Ventures actually do not use Purpose Statements, and they focus on Vision Statements, or they use a Purpose Statement which is really a Vision Statement.

 ### Vision
 A Vision Statement expresses the *why* of the Venture in the *future*.
-It explains what it thinks the reason of its existence should be and the impact it should have, or in other words, what it should do beyond generation of Profit, *tomorrow*.
+It explains what it thinks the reason of its existence should be and the impact it should have, or in other words, what it should do beyond a generation of Profit, *tomorrow*.

 They are often of the form: